 Pool Participants are a separate distinction from Alumni or Family Members as described above.

 Competitor’s age will be determined by their age in years as of December 31 of the current year.
 For example, any competitor born in 1970 will be considered to be 51 years old for the 2021 USCAA Corporate Virtual Nationals competition, regardless of where in the calendar year their birthday falls.
+An exception to this rule is that a competitor must be at least 18 on the day they compete (meets are often held over multiple days).

 Frequency of Participation